Pers8/obsidian-files/Untitled 1.md

-It doesn't work :/, here is the code and can you fix what I asked above HTML :
+It doesn't work :/, I want to move up the .CTR-front here is the code and can you fix what I asked above HTML :
 <!DOCTYPE html>